Capuchin monkey: Physical characteristics

 Capuchins are black, brown, buff or whitish, but their exact color and pattern depends on the species involved.
 Capuchin monkeys are usually dark brown with a cream/off-white coloring around their necks.
 They reach a length of 30 to 56 cm, with tails that are just as long as the body.
 On average, they weigh from 1.4 to 4 kg (3 to 9 pounds) and live up to 25 years old in their natural habitats, and up to 35 in captivity.

 Habitat and distribution

-Capuchins prefer environments that give them access to shelter and easy food, such as low-lying forests, mountain forests, and rain forests.
+Geographical distribution of robust (Sapajus) on the right and gracile (Cebus) on the left.
+Map constructed based on information provided by Silva Jr (2001), Lynch Alfaro et al. (2012), and IUCN (2016).

 They are particularly abundant in Argentina, Brazil, Costa Rica, Honduras, Paraguay, and Peru.
+But Brazil is the country with the highest abundance of capuchin monkeys, considered the evolutionary start for the robust capuchin genus (Sapajus).
+Capuchins prefer environments that give them access to shelter and easy food, such as low-lying forests, mountain forests, and rainforests.
 They use these areas for shelter at night and food access during the day.
-The canopy of the trees allows for protection from threats above, and the capuchin monkeys' innate ability to climb trees with ease allows them to escape and hide from predators on the jungle floor.
+The canopy of the trees provides protection from threats above, and the capuchin monkeys' innate ability to climb trees with ease allows them to escape and hide from predators on the jungle floor.
 This environment is mutually beneficial for the capuchins and for the ecosystem in which they inhabit.
 This is because they spread their seed leftovers and fecal matter across the forest floor which helps new plants to grow, therefore adding to the already abundant foliage that shelters the capuchin.